 Existential coping skills also include acceptance, humility, and forgiveness.
 Understanding who he is, what the world is like, and practicing acceptance and forgiveness, gives the client the best chance at working through struggles and growing from them.

 The goal of developing existential coping skills is to help clients make sense of their lives in way that is more responsive to reality and to their values.

 Expertise in assessment and psychotropic drug therapy is critical in treatment for trauma.

 Trauma program clients participate in an initial psychiatric assessment, consisting of a client history, mental state examination, impressions and recommendations.
 As part of psychiatric services, clients receive ongoing psychiatric care which includes medication monitoring by nursing staff.

 EMDR is a therapy that was developed by Dr. Francine Shapiro in 1989.
 The desensitization and reprocessing in EMDR refer to the removal of emotional disturbances associated with the traumatic memory, and the replacement of unhealthy negative cognitions/beliefs related to traumatic events with more positive and healthy cognitions/beliefs.

 Sunshine Coast Health Centre has utilized hypnotherapy and active meditation extensively with clients, particularly during evenings and weekends when clients tend to experience heightened anxiety.

 FOR MORE INFORMATION

-I notice many improvements while in the trauma program.
-My sleeping issues have been resolved.
-This has been an issue for many years.
-I was on medication and treatment for that too.
+During my stay here, I found BrainPaint to be interesting as it can pin point my thoughts correctly every session.
+I notice many improvement in this treatment.
+It could also be a multitude of reasons as I am receiving treatment in other area’s as well.
+I do find nevertheless that my sleeping has been resolved.
+This has been a issue for many years, I was on medication and treatment as well for that issue.
 Today, I no longer take medication for sleeping and I sleep very well.
-My concentration went up and my isolation and energy problems have been resolved.
-BrainPaint was beneficial in healing the mind as well as the body.
+My concentration went up and my isolation and energy has been resolved as well.